Skip to main content

 Console commands are profiled via Symfony console event listeners when profile_console is enabled (off by default).

-Each command gets a span named console.{command} (e.g., console.cache:rebuild).
-The exit code and any exceptions are recorded as attributes.
+Each command uses the stable span name artisan.
+The command name is recorded in the action attribute, and the exit code and any exceptions are recorded as attributes.

 Enable in the admin UI or via settings.php: